proophsoftware/event-machine/docs/intro/about.md

 [![prooph software](https://github.com/codeliner/php-ddd-cargo-sample/raw/master/docs/assets/prooph-software-logo.png)](http://prooph.de)

 Event Machine is maintained by the [prooph software team](http://prooph-software.de/).
-The source code of Event Machine is open sourced along with the API documentation and a [Getting Started Tutorial](/tutorial).
 Prooph software offers commercial support and workshops for Event Machine as well as for the [prooph components](http://getprooph.org/).

 If you are interested please [get in touch](http://getprooph.org/#get-in-touch)